 The good news is, we live in the information age.
 There are many free and paid subscription resources available to help you put the pieces together.

-Since most of us are comfortable starting with things that are FREE, let's start by outlining some of the best resources that don't cost anything.
+Since most of us are comfortable starting with FREE things, let's start by outlining some of the best resources that don't cost anything.

 It seems pretty simple, but Google (and other similar search engines) really can work wonders.

-Start by searching for the name of the person + any street or city address you may have.
+Start by searching for the person's name + any street or city address you may have.

 Also, try the name of the person + their zip code.